 The colors, lengths, and shapes of a bird’s wing and tail feathers are variable, but the configuration and positioning are remarkably similar across all species.
-Familiarizing with a bird’s wing and body feathers is among the most important tools ornithologists, and birders can have when trying to identify a bird by its appearance.
+Familiarizing with a bird’s wing and body feathers is among the most important tools that ornithologists and birders can have when identifying a bird by its appearance.

 Learning the feather of a bird’s wing and all bird feather types will enable you to write a good description when you see a bird and enable you to understand someone else’s noted descriptions of the birds they see.

 Refers to the wing feathers (Primaries, Secondaries, and tertials).

 Primaries: Long flight feathers growing from the hand of a wing.
 Primaries form the bottom of a folded wing.
 Most birds have ten primaries, but some sub-oscine passerines have nine.

 Secondaries: Long flight feathers growing from the forearm of a wing.
 The outer Secondary feathers are adjacent to the Primaries.
 In some ducks, the Secondaries can be brightly colored and form the speculum.

 Tail Feathers or Rectrices: Refers to the feathers that make the tail.
 Tail feathers occur in even numbers.
 Each bird has a central pair with outer tail feathers on both sides when the tail is expanded.
 When the tail is folded, the central pair is placed on top and the outer pair positioned at the bottom of the pile.